 What is a Natural IVF Cycle?

-If you are considering IVF treatment, you have probably read and have heard about the different types of IVF cycles.
+If you are considering IVF treatment, you have probably read and heard about the different types of IVF cycles.
 Most likely, you have also wondered how they differ and which one would be best for you.
-It is important to realize that a women’s age is often the most important factor in determining reproductive potential.
+It is essential to recognize that a woman’s age is often the most significant factor in determining her reproductive potential.
 Overall health, medical history, and living habits also affect egg quality and reproductive potential.
 All of this is taken into consideration when deciding which treatment may work best for you.
 In recent years, minimal stimulation IVF cycles and natural IVF cycles have become popular.
-In general, these types of IVF cycles are not as effective as traditional stimulated IVF cycles.
+Generally, these types of IVF cycles are less effective than traditional stimulated IVF cycles.
 However, many people are still interested in these alternative IVF treatment cycles because of the lower cost.

 Traditional IVF Cycle

-Let’s start by defining and describing a “traditional” stimulated IVF cycle and clearing the air on the very misunderstood Natural IVF cycle.
 A traditional IVF cycle begins with the start of gonadotrophins (injectable medications) to induce follicular growth and egg (oocyte) development.
 The medications for the traditional cycle begin around the third day of the menstrual cycle and continue for approximately 8 to 12 days, depending on how the ovary responds to the medication.
-Each traditional IVF cycle should be individualized so that patients will have different medication protocols based on their diagnosis and evaluation; thereby, optimizing the follicular development and ovarian response of the cycle.
+Each traditional IVF cycle should be individualized, allowing patients to have different medication protocols based on their diagnosis and evaluation, thereby optimizing follicular development and ovarian response during the cycle.
 When enough follicles have matured (ideal size approximately 18mm), the patient is given an injection of hCG (human chorionic gonadotropin) to induce egg maturation and to help time the egg retrieval.
 The eggs obtained are then fertilized and can now be referred to as embryos.
-The embryos are cultured in the laboratory for 2 to 6 days and then transferred into the uterus where they implant and are the start for the beginning of the pregnancy.
+The embryos are cultured in the laboratory for 2 to 6 days and then transferred into the uterus, where they implant and are the start of the pregnancy.

 Natural IVF Cycle